-There are several websites where you can download royalty free music for free, including YouTube Studio Audio Library, BenSound and Free Music Archive.
+There are several websites where you can download royalty-free music clips without paying a fee, including YouTube Studio Audio Library, BenSound and Free Music Archive.
 Find a complete list of the best places to download free music here.

 Where can I get free YouTube audio?

 YouTube Studio has a built-in audio library that offers about 2,000 copyright free music tracks and 700 sound effects to download.
 You can also source free music for YouTube videos from sites such as InVideo and BenSound, and YouTube channels like AudioLibrary - Music for Content Creators, Chill Out Records and Background Music Without Limitations.

 Is YouTube Audio Library free?

 Music in the YouTube Audio Library is free to download.
 However, many tracks can only be used for videos uploaded to YouTube.